Norway House, Bedford Bank East, Welney

 I didn't know about the house when I first came upon it in June 2010, and was surprised to learn later that this was Norway House, which I had previously thought was a derelict house half a mile south that I visited in 2007.

-I discovered that from on an on-line article by accomplished Welney ice skater Adam Giles who had also posted a photo of the house.
+I discovered the true identity of the property from on an on-line article by accomplished Welney ice skater Adam Giles who had also posted a photo of the house.
 It seems it was built by Bernie Sutton in 1892 for another Welney ice skater, James Smart, who was professional world speed-skating champion in 1895, and one of several members of the Smart family to excel at the sport.

 The building materials were transport by barge from Welney as there was no road access.
-I understand the present metal window shutters were installed by Sean Booth sometime in the 1970s (to be checked)
+I understand the present metal window shutters were installed by Sean Booth sometime in the 1970s.

-While skating in Europe, James Smart met the Nowegian national champion, Harald Hagen, and they became good friends.
+While skating in Europe, James Smart met the Nowegian national champion, Harald Hagen (see further down for name spelling correction) and they became good friends.
 Harald was largely responsible for designing a new form of skate which impressed James so much that he set up business at his new house importing and selling them.
 They proved very popular with fen skaters and eventually replaced the local 'Fen Runners'.

 James named his new home Norway House, and gave his second son, born in the same year the house was built, the name Hagen, after his friend Harald.